lich4/ChargeLimiter/www/help_en.md

 Support Rootful Jailbreak(???-arm.deb)/Rootless Jailbreak(???-arm64.deb)/TrollStore(???.tipa).
 Currently support iOS12-16.6.(Notice: For TrollStore, Please uninstall older version CL before installing a newer one)

 Tested on iPhone6/7+iOS12/13 Checkra1n/Unc0ver/Odyssey; iPhone7/X/11+iOS15/16 Palera1n/Dopamine/TrollStore.

+v1.4.1 is for most users; v1.5 is for batteries not support ChargeInhibit; v1.6 is for batteries with too large amperage during charging.

 This project is opensourced, any better ideas, submit code directly; any suggestions, submit to issue region.
 This software will be opensourced, free, without ads forever.
 Author is not responsible for any impact on iOS system or hardware caused by this software.

 ## Known issues